wolfpaulus/CS399_Module7_SLM_Demo/README.md

 Running `sysctl hw | grep BF16` might provide a hint

-## Simple TinyLlama Demo unsing Streamlit
+## Simple TinyLlama Demo using Streamlit

 Edit the path to where TinyLlama is installed.
 Edit the dtype to what's your hardware supports.
 E.g.: torch.bfloat16 or torch.float16